 Not all of his POW art survived the war.
 A sketch book of political cartoons, drawn at a time when the war was going badly for Germany and Japan, was discovered by Japanese guards in the possession of a fellow POW to whom Des had lent the book.
 Des was required to explain this work, via interpreters, to the Japanese commandant and various senior officers, and was lucky, in his words, not to have been given ‘a short haircut’ in punishment.

-Des’s survival of the years of incarceration was in no small part due to his not being sent to work on the notorious Burma railway, which claimed the lives of some 16,000 Allied POWs and a much greater number of forced labour Asian workers, Des was repatriated to England and arrived home in late September 1945 to find that his only brother had perished when his submarine the HMS ‘Vandal’ sank off Scotland while on trials, with the loss of all crew.
+Des’s survival of the years of incarceration was in no small part due to his not being sent to work on the notorious Burma railway, which claimed the lives of some 16,000 allied POWs and a much greater number of forced labour Asian workers.
+Des was repatriated to England on the SS Monowai and arrived home in late September 1945 to find that his only brother had perished when his submarine the HMS ‘Vandal’ sank off Scotland while on trials, with the loss of all crew.
 It was finally discovered in 1994 and designated an official war grave.

 Des studied art in Leeds and was appointed to the South Shields School of Art in the north-east of England, eventually becoming Acting Principal, as well as teaching night classes at a local secondary school.